Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 Present solution to your customer:

--   Present solution
+-   Present solution.

--   Respond to customer objections
+-   Respond to customer objections.

--   Receive feedback
+-   Receive feedback.

 **Wrap-up (15 minutes)**

--   Review preferred solution
+-   Review preferred solution.

 ## Before the whiteboard design session: How to prepare

 Before conducting your first whiteboard design session:

--   Read the Student Guide (including the case study) and Trainer guide
+-   Read the Student Guide (including the case study) and Trainer guide.

--   Become familiar with all key points and activities
+-   Become familiar with all key points and activities.

--   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions
+-   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.

--   Prior to the whiteboard design session, discuss the case study to pick up more ideas
+-   Prior to the whiteboard design session, discuss the case study to pick up more ideas.

--   Make notes for later
+-   Make notes for later.

 ## During the whiteboard design session: Tips for an effective whiteboard design session

-**Refer to the Trainer guide** to stay on track and observe the timings
+**Refer to the Trainer guide** to stay on track and observe the timings.

-**Do not expect to memorize every detail** of the whiteboard design session
+**Do not expect to memorize every detail** of the whiteboard design session.

-When participants are doing activities, you can **look ahead to refresh your memory**
+When participants are doing activities, you can **look ahead to refresh your memory**.

--   **Adjust activity and whiteboard design session pace** as needed to allow time for presenting, feedback, and sharing
+-   **Adjust activity and whiteboard design session pace** as needed to allow time for presenting, feedback, and sharing.

 -   **Add examples, points, and stories** from your own experience.
-Think about stories you can share that help you make your points clearly and effectively
+Think about stories you can share that help you make your points clearly and effectively.

 -   **Consider creating a "parking lot"** to record issues or questions raised that are outside the scope of the whiteboard design session or can be answered later.
 Decide how you will address these issues, so you can acknowledge them without being derailed by them.

 ***Have fun**!
 Encourage participants to have fun and share!*

-**Involve your participants.** Talk and share your knowledge but always involve your participants, even while you are the one speaking
+**Involve your participants.** Talk and share your knowledge but always involve your participants, even while you are the one speaking.

 **Ask questions** and get them to share to fully involve your group in the learning process!